kkraddi111/Quiz-Management-System/README.md

 🗄️ Database Configuration

-    Update the `config/db.php` file with your database credentials:
+    Update the `config/db.php` file with your database credentials.

 🔒 Security Features